AlexM-Dev/Fractaliser/README.md

 The program's possibilities are still largely untested, and still undergoing testing.
 Features will be added.
 More shapes will be added.
 It will be fun.

 Thanks, Matt Parker, for your video!
-It was truly fun!
+It was truly fun to watch!

 ## Screenshots
 <a href="https://sevr.org/i/a925d28d-5079-4cd0-9b9a-fce066a1da52.png"><img src="https://sevr.org/i/a925d28d-5079-4cd0-9b9a-fce066a1da52.png" alt="Editing a Copy Region" height="100">